badass-courses/nerds-ai/README.md

       existing_text: 'type: "button";',
       proposed_replacement: 'type: "button",',
       reasoning: 'In JavaScript/TypeScript object literals, properties should be separated by commas, not semicolons.
-This is a syntax error.', 'multiple_matches?': false,
+This is a syntax error.',
       confidence: 1
     },
     {
       line_number: 77,
       existing_text: 'buttonAttributes.type = "button";',
       proposed_replacement: 'buttonAttributes.type = "submit";',
-      reasoning: "The example should demonstrate changing the type to another allowed literal type ('submit' or 'reset') to show that the property can be modified within the allowed types.", 'multiple_matches?': false,
+      reasoning: "The text states that the `type` property can be modified to one of the allowed literal types.
+Changing it to 'submit' demonstrates this more clearly.",
       confidence: 1
     }
   ]